J-D-garwood/tech-blog-2/README.md

 I learned about integrating backend technologies (express, sequelize) with front end (html, css).
 I also learnt more about utilizing MVC.

 ## Installation
+NOTE: Navigate to github repo at https://github.com/J-D-garwood/Tech-Blog for previous commit messages and commits, new repo was created for deployment purposes.

-Navigate to github repo at https://github.com/J-D-garwood/Tech-Blog.
+Navigate to github repo at https://github.com/J-D-garwood/tech-blog-2.
 Download all folders (config, controllers, db, models, public, seeds, views, etc.) and files (server.js, package.json, etc.)

 ## Credits